Validating schema changes

 - Engine creates a diff between the local schema and the most recently published schema in the registry.

-- Engine fetches a list of all operations sent to your service in the last day (time window is configurable).
+- Engine fetches a list of all operations sent to your graph in the last day (time window is configurable).

 - Engine walks through the schema diff change-by-change and compares against the operation list to see if the changes will affect the behavior of any operations.